Spirent/stc-ansible/README.md

           stackedon: ref:./EthIIIf
 ```

-### Reconfiguring a Data Model
+### Reconfiguring a data-model

-Once an object is created, it is possible to update its configuration.
-The reference `object` of the updated object must be provided.
-Since there can be several objects, you usually use a named reference - `ref:/EmulatedDevice[Name= Device ${item}]` in this case:
+One an object is created, it is possible to update its configuration.
+What is needed is to provide the reference `object` of the object which has to be updated.
+Since there can be several objects, you usually use a named reference - `ref:/EmulatedDevice[Name= Device ${item}]` in this case.

 ```yaml
 - name: configure the server device block